filiperosa/TrafficMonitor/README.md

 # Traffic Monitor

-This project is an HTTP traffic monitor reading a csv file or stdin
+This project is an HTTP traffic monitor consuming request logs from a csv file or stdin

 ## Requirements

-pytest, python 3.7+
+pytest, dataclasses, python 3.7+

 ## Installation